rixiaoAtCertiK/Audit-Checklists/README.md

 # Audit-Checklists

-Use checklists to systematically and multidimensionally analyze projects
+Use checklists to systematically and multidimensionally analyze projects.